Evaluating Jesus’ Teaching

 If it is impractical to love all cultures, we still want to have respect for and tolerance of all cultures.
 That presupposes that different cultures exist, each with its own right to and means of self-preservation and enrichment.

 Our Path Teaches — Absent some fantasy-level of impossible love, which would magically forgive all differences and disagreements, there must be some separation between the cultures in order for them to survive.
 If they are all mixed up and leveled out, the separate cultures disappear, and we are left with one giant generic “culture.”
 The best way to keep the cultures separated and distinct is by limiting the number of people on the planet.
 Only by limiting the number can people accumulate culture, leisure, technology, spiritual fulfillment.
 “Good fences make good neighbors.”

 The Path of Continuing Creation Says — Love and Creating Are One

 If we realize that Love and Creating are one and the same, we find even deeper meaning.
 The Bible tells its followers that Love and Creating are the same: In Judeo-Christian mythology, God’s creation of the World is an act of love.
 Then, in the New Testament, “God so loved the World that he gave his only begotten Son.”

 For Travelers on the Path of Continuing Creation, Creating and Love are also the same.
 We create children because we love them; we love our children because we have created them.
 It is wonderful for people to love their work, and work is successive creating.

 God has traditionally been seen as a “noun” – a supernatural person.
-But We see G>O>D> as a “verb” – The Growing>Organizing>Direction> of the Universe is the ongoing act of creating and nurturing.
-In fact, G>O>D>, as the Summation of all Processes, is the Summation of all verbs.
+But We see The Growing, Organizing, Direction of the Universe is the ongoing act of creating and nurturing.
+In fact, The Growing, Organizing, Direction, is the Summation of all Processes, and the Sum of all verbs.
 (In our next Essay, we consider how God’s mythical act of “giving” his Son might be seen as an act of creation.)

 Jesus Changes the Nature of God